 - A four-year undergraduate degree from a regionally-accredited institution

 - An overall GPA of at least 2.75; an overall GPA of 2.7 of higher will be considered with very strong recommendations*

-- For Middle Grades, Secondary, and Foreign Language concentrations, one of the following:
+- For Middle Grades, Secondary, Foreign Language, and CTE concentrations, one of the following: